 adidas Football Boots

-Worn by the likes of Messi, Bale, Suarez, Alli and Pogba.
-You have four adidas boot choices; iconic Predator 20, X Ghosted for speed, Nemeziz for 360 agility and the classic leather Copa, these adidas football boots break down in to 20 or 19+, .1, .2, .3 & 4 dropping in quality, but also cost.
-We can help you make sense of all the ADIDAS options and get the right pair for you...
+You have three adidas boot choices; iconic Predator, F50 for speed and the classic leather Copa.
+These adidas football boots break down in to the +, Elite, Pro, League & Club.
+Each succeeding tier drops in quality but also cost.
+We can help you make sense of all the ADIDAS options and get the right pair for you…

 Lionel Messi